 Sampling to meet requirements of ROC and FAO UN certification programs: On August 1, 2022, Jason Warren conducted sampling with a 0.75-inch hand probe to satisfy the requirements of the Regenerative Organic Certification and FAO UN carbon monitoring programs (Table 2).
 For the Regenerative Organic Certification, two composite samples were taken from each management region.
-For the FAO UN program, five composite samples were taken from each region.
-Note in Table 2 that there are different depth requirements for each program.
+For the FAO UN program, five composite samples were taken for each program.
 Soil samples were submitted to Soil, Water, and Forage Analytical Lab at OSU for analysis of electrical conductivity, pH, and texture.
 The methods for analyzing pH, electrical conductivity are standardized across accredited soil analysis labs and so the specific protocol is not provided here.
 The samples were additionally analyzed, as described above, for organic carbon and particulate organic matter carbon.
 Bulk density data from the extensive sampling conducted with the hydraulic probe were used to calculate carbon stocks.